All Physicians’ Forms

 Pharmacy

-The NKC Pharmacy which is located in Haviland Pavilion, specializes in the drugs required by dialysis and kidney transplant patients.
-With a focus on personal service, pharmacists fill prescriptions and provide information to patients.
-Drugs can be picked up at the pharmacy or delivered to the patient’s NKC unit.
-The NKC Pharmacy offers one free delivery a month of all prescriptions.
+The NKC Pharmacy specializes in the drugs required by dialysis and kidney transplant patients.
+With a focus on personal service, pharmacists fill prescriptions, and provide drug information and education to patients.
+Prescriptions can be picked up at the pharmacy, delivered to the patient’s dialysis unit, or mailed to the patient’s home.

 Social Services

 The medical director, clinical director or their designee of each special services unit will make the decision before admission whether or not to accept a new or transferred patient.
-The chief medical officer and vice president of clinicalservices will be consulted as needed.
-The medical director or special services leadership may ask to convene the Northwest Kidney Centers Ethics Committee to consult.
+The chief medical officer and chief nursing officer will be consulted as needed.

 Patients most suitable for Special Care usually need several or more of these services:

-9. Staff knowledge about how to work with patients with medical devices i.e. ostomy tubes, tracheotomy tubes, etc
+- Staff knowledge about how to work with patients with medical devices e. ostomy tubes, tracheotomy tubes, etc

 Exclusion criteria for Special Care: